szklisahub/srsRAN-Open5GS-network/README.md

 Changes in configuration files

 - Mainly, IP addresses and some settings are changed but primarily follow the sample config.
-Please look at Vagrantfile to find the IP address allocation for VMs.
+Vagrantfile is written to build 4 VMs for UE, gNB, C-plane, and U-plane.
+Please look at Vagrantfile to find the IP address allocation.

 Changes for particular reasons